yue-here/APDW2022/README.md

 This will recreate an environment previously tested for this tutorial from the file `APDW.yml`.
 To start working in the environment, type:
 `$ conda activate APDW2022`

+You'll also need to install the ffdmpeg package in order to create an animation during the tutorial.
+Note that this will only install inside the APDW2022 environment.
+`$conda install ffmpeg`

 ### Starting jupyter
 Once anaconda is installed, we start jupyter through the anaconda navigator.
 We will use jupyter lab - start it by clicking on the jupyter lab icon or running `jupyter lab` in a terminal.